 FAQs

-Many artists use scientific concepts like light, color theory, anatomy, and geometry.
-For example, Renaissance painters studied human anatomy for realistic portraits, and modern digital artists use physics-based rendering for 3D art.
+Many artists use concepts like light, color theory, anatomy, and geometry.
+For example, Renaissance painters studied human anatomy for portraits that looked absolutely real.
+Modern digital artists on the other side use physics-based rendering for 3D art.

-Yes, scientific fields like architecture, medicine, and engineering often require creativity.
-Scientists also use artistic methods to present data, such as through visualizations and models.
+Yes, fields like architecture, medicine, and engineering do need some sort of creativity.
+Scientists also sometimes use artistic methods to present data, and this includes visualizations and models.